Thomas Dickson (antiquary)

-Thomas Dickson (1825–1904) was a Scottish antiquary, geneaologist and philanthropist.
+Thomas Dickson (1825–1904) was a Scottish antiquary, genealogist and philanthropist.
 He was Curator of the Historical Department of General Register House in Edinburgh.

 Life

-He was born in Edinburgh in 1825 one of seven children of Thomas Dickson (1803-1872) and his wife, Janet Wilhelmina Mackie.
+He was born in Edinburgh in 1825 one of seven children of Thomas Dickson and his wife, Janet Wilhelmina Mackie.

 He initially trained as a minister of the Free Church of Scotland, but a throat infection damaged his voice, rendering him unable to preach.
 In 1859 he obtained an appointment as Principal Assistant in the Advocates Library in Edinburgh.
 In 1867 he succeeded Joseph Robertson as Curator of Register House in Edinburgh.

 In 1886 he was awarded an honorary doctorate (LLD) from Edinburgh University.

 In 1890 he was living at 26 Stafford Street in Edinburgh's West End.
 In the 1890s (having no family) he appears to have donated a large sum of money and his collection of antiquities to the Scottish Museum of Antiquities on Queen Street, and as such is portrayed (with other donors) in the memorial window on the east staircase.

 He died on 16 November 1904.
 His obituary in the minutes of the Scottish Society of Antiquaries was written by James Balfour Paul.
-He is buried with his parents (close to Register House) in Old Calton Burial Ground near Princes Street.
-The grave lies on the east edge of the main entrance path, facing east.